Live Session - How it works

 What We Will Cover:

 In this course you will learn what it takes to become a successful Controller.
-In just six hours we will identify the primary functions and responsibilities of the Controller and how your role will change as you move into this position.
+In just four hours we will identify the primary functions and responsibilities of the Controller and how your role will change as you move into this position.
 Identify the key skills and traits that will prepare you to succeed and excel in this challenging and exciting role.
 Learn to communicate effectively with other members of senior leadership so they will count you an important financial advisor in their business decisions.

 Why Should You Attend: